Sach7n/reusable_responsive_navbar/README.md

-A fully responsive and reusable navbar built with React(hooks).
+A fully responsive and reusable navbar with an animated hamburger menu built with React(hooks).